 Storks have been connected with life.
 Who hasn’t heard the old adage about the stork delivering babies to doorsteps of excited new parents?
 They are considered lucky in most cultures.
 Cranes, a bird sometimes mistaken for a stork, are also associated with long life in Asia.
 Legend has it that if you fold 1000 paper cranes your wish would come true.
 Today, origami cranes are given as a sign of hope for those who seek healing.

 Swallows are among the most common species of birds seen worldwide.
 The Swallow symbolism stands for are easy-going, lovable, and cheerful animals.
-Having such traits, it also means that if a person has a swallow as its spirit animal, he or she is likely to be happy, peaceful, cheerful, and easy-going as well.
+Having such traits, also means that if a person has a swallow as its spirit animal, he or she is likely to be happy, peaceful, cheerful, and easy-going as well.
 People who are likened to a swallow are sociable.
-The like to spend time with their friends and family.
+They like to spend time with their friends and family.

-The Crow is generally thought to be a symbol of bad luck and ill-fortune, while the Native Americans believe that the crow’s black feather is an indication of death to the enemy.
-They are defined as black birds having a unique and rough call and they are linked to a group of birds known as ‘passerines’ or perching birds.
+The Crow is generally thought to be a symbol of bad luck and ill fortune, while the Native Americans believe that the crow’s black feather is an indication of death to the enemy.
+They are defined as blackbirds having a unique and rough call and they are linked to a group of birds known as ‘passerines’ or perching birds.

-Native Americans believe that crows represent spiritual law and its black feathers are a symbol of death or bad omen to their enemies.
+Native Americans believe that crows represent spiritual law and their black feathers are a symbol of death or a bad omen to their enemies.
 Although the Greek God Apollo held them as sacred, other cultures, particularly the Aborigines, believed that this bird is nothing but bad news even if followers of Japanese Shintoism personify them as God’s messengers.

 Red doves, though extremely rare, stand for Christ’s redemption of mankind through His blood, while a speckled Dove signifies the diversity of the prophets.
 They can also be depicted as the act of martyrdom in Christianity, while in Greek mythology it symbolizes Athena, the goddess of wisdom, courage, inspiration, civilization, law, and justice.

 A medieval book called a Bestiary had metaphorical definitions of real and fabled animals including the blackbird.
-This book called the Aberdeen Bestiary, which was written in the 12th Century, states that the Blackbird typifies those who are tempted by carnal pleasures, while a blackbird adorned with white feathers are a symbol of purity.
+This book called the Aberdeen Bestiary, which was written in the 12th Century, states that the Blackbird typifies those who are tempted by carnal pleasures, while a blackbird adorned with white feathers is a symbol of purity.

-In early Christian books, they were revered as a representation of the evil, thus the Devil appeared to St. Benedict in the form of a Blackbird.
+In early Christian books, they were revered as a representation of evil, thus the Devil appeared to St. Benedict in the form of a Blackbird.

 People who are on a spiritual path might see in the Blackbird a significant meaning.
-Blackbirds remind us that we should trust that each day and choice is fruitful and provides us with a lot of insight for the mysteries surrounding our existence along with the paths that we choose in life.
+Blackbirds remind us that we should trust that each day and choice is fruitful and provides us with a lot of insight into the mysteries surrounding our existence along with the paths that we choose in life.

-The Bald Eagle is generally thought to be a symbol of strength, courage, leadership, and prestige.
+The Bald Eagle is generally thought to be a symbol of animals that represent strength, courage, leadership, and prestige.
 Known to many as the “King of Birds,” they are believed to be the symbol of the sun and were perceived to have the ability to carry messages between the gods and mankind by the Native Americans.

 Traditional Native American headdresses contain eagle feathers, which is a symbol used to epitomize the Thunder God and is also a symbol of success in hunting and triumph in war.
 Eagles mate for life, thus making them a symbol of loyalty.

-The Hummingbird is broadly assumed to be a symbol of joy and happiness due to its appearance.
+A Hummingbird is broadly assumed to be a symbol of joy and happiness due to its appearance.
 Native Americans consider them as a symbol of beauty and harmony.
 The Mayan god Quetzalcoatl adorned herself with the feathers of a hummingbird as they were believed to bear magical powers.

 The Phoenix is a legendary Arabian bird that is said to repeatedly burn itself to death and rise from the ashes as a new phoenix, symbolizing life, death, and re-birth.
 Tradition says that only one phoenix can live at a time so it renews itself every 500 years.

-Legend tells that the phoenix will never die because it was the only animal that did not eat of the forbidden fruit in the Garden of Eden.
-In ancient Egypt, the phoenix was a symbol of the sunrise and sunset.
+Legend tells that the phoenix will never die because it was the only animal that did not eat the forbidden fruit in the Garden of Eden.
+In ancient Egypt, the phoenix was a symbol of sunrise and sunset.
 It is also known as a symbol of royalty, making it a favorite of kings to decorate their robes, armor, and shields.